NazranKhondokar/LibTest/README.md

 # LibTest

 It works for auto validation for authentication and API call.
+Published on [Jitpack.io](https://jitpack.io/#NazranKhondokar/LibTest)

 ## Setup:
 **Step 1**.
 Add the JitPack repository to your build file